If you are looking for help on how to turn chat answers into Stories, read the article Turn Answers into Stories.

 -

-An option to Add widget directly from the Story interface.
+An option to add a widget directly from the Story interface.
 Create Visualization or Text widgets that communicate key takeaways.

-The Visualization option opens a chat interface that helps you generate visual content based on your data, while the Text option launches an MDX editor for adding narrative or explanatory content.
+The Visualization option opens a chat interface that helps you generate visual content based on your data.
+In contrast, the Text option launches an MDX editor for adding narrative or explanatory content.

 - A Filters pane for interactive data exploration.